array-api-extra¶

-This is a library housing “array-agnostic” implementations of functions built on top of the Python array API standard.
+This is a library housing “array-agnostic” implementations of functions built on top of the Python array API standard, as well as delegation to existing implementations for known array library backends.

 The intended users of this library are “array-consuming” libraries which are using array-api-compat to make their own library’s functions array-agnostic.
 In this library, they will find a set of tools which provide extra functionality on top of the array API standard, which other array-consuming libraries in a similar position have found useful themselves.